Menu

 The reservoir at the center of North Hill Wildlife Sanctuary – as well as the freshwater marsh that surrounds it – was created centuries ago, when the town’s early European inhabitants dammed a brook to power a sawmill and provide water to farms nearby.
 In the 1920s, ownership transferred to a group of sportsmen, who used the area for duck hunting.
 A second dam, constructed in 1940 as part of a cranberry growing operation, raised the water level in the pond even more.
 Mass Audubon now maintains the property as wildlife habitat, thus dead trees are left standing (or lying down), to encourage waterfowl to feed and breed.

 In earlier times, this land was within the region of the Patuxet, members of the Wampanoag tribe, who inhabited the area around the Jones River now known as Duxbury, Kingston and Plymouth.
-To learn more about local tribes, we encourage you to interact with their members.
+To learn more about local Native American tribes, we encourage you to interact with their members.
 The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 Trail Description

 There are 9.2 miles of trails at North Hill Marsh Wildlife Sanctuary (including the surrounding Frederick B. Knapp Town Forest land).
-Strollers are welcome but may have difficulty traversing some of the terrain especially around the pond.
+Strollers are welcome, but may have difficulty traversing some of the terrain, especially around the pond.

 The well-marked (blue) 2.7-mile Pond Loop Trail extends all the way around the pond, closely hugging the shoreline in many places.
 Portions are flat, but some of the trail involves elevation, so it can be a satisfying hike for those hoping to get the heart pumping.
 There is also a shorter loop through the woods, plus a path than runs more or less parallel to Mayflower Street, through the Frederick B. Knapp Town Forest, which is comprised primarily of tall pines.